Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 Online Therapist From Dallas, Texas

-I am dedicated to creating a compassionate and culturally sensitive environment where women can confidently explore and embrace their identities.
+I take pride in creating a compassionate and culturally aware space where women can explore their pain and confidently embrace their identities.

 I'd love to share a little about myself!